 Lauren Warnecke is a freelance writer and editor based in Chicago, IL, specializing in dance and cultural criticism.
-Lauren is the dance critic for the Chicago Tribune, editor of See Chicago Dance, and founder/editor of Art Intercepts, with bylines in Chicago Magazine, Milwaukee Magazine, Dance Magazine and Pointe, among others.
+She is the dance critic for the Chicago Tribune and editor of See Chicago Dance.
+Lauren founded Art Intercepts in 2009, and has bylines in Chicago Magazine, Milwaukee Magazine, Dance Magazine and Pointe, among others.

 Holding degrees in dance and kinesiology, Lauren is also an adjunct instructor in the dance and exercise science programs at Loyola University Chicago.
 Her research interests meet at the intersection between sport/exercise science and dance, using qualitative research methods to investigate the measurement of aesthetic competence and the effects of cross-training on dance performance.